rajarajeswari14/orthoc/README.md

 ## orthoc --Microsoft Azure Project ( Future Ready Talent Project )
 ## Project details :-
+Many older adults share a common concern: “Can I trust the health information I find online?”
+There are thousands of medical websites.
+Some provide up-to-date medical news and reliable health information, and some do not.
+Choosing trustworthy websites is an important step in gathering reliable health information.

+Microsoft Future Ready Talent Project ( Front end website page using Azure services ).

 **Industry :** Health

 **Project Title :** Orthoc